JoshuaWaldron215/HMBLtrash/replit.md

   * Added comprehensive pricing test suite with 100% pass rate
   * Updated admin dashboard pricing displays to reflect new structure
   * Changed admin@test.com and driver@test.com passwords to password123
+- ✓ Dynamic route optimization system (July 21, 2025):
+  * Implemented dynamic starting point input for drivers instead of fixed depot location
+  * Added automatic route optimization when new customers are assigned to drivers
+  * Created API endpoint `/api/driver/optimize-route` for real-time route optimization from current location
+  * Built geographic clustering algorithm for optimal pickup sequencing based on addresses
+  * Added automatic route reordering in database when optimization occurs
+  * Enhanced admin assignment workflow to include driver's current location for auto-optimization
+  * Created Google Maps integration that builds optimized multi-stop routes from any starting point
+  * Implemented scenario: driver at art museum can get optimized route to 5 new customer locations

 ## User Preferences